mathck/wmpm/README.md

 5. Press :arrow_forward: RUN!

 ## Process Description
-##### Process order
+##### Process carOrder
 Starting condition: Order has been received
-Result: Order has been logged in the system, customer is informed on order retrieval and payment is initialized
+Result: Order has been logged in the system, customer is informed on carOrder retrieval and payment is initialized
-Process: Order information is extracted from the order and stored in customer database.
-According to order information, check for financial solvency is initialized or advance payment is initialized.
+Process: Order information is extracted from the carOrder and stored in customer database.
+According to carOrder information, check for financial solvency is initialized or advance payment is initialized.
 ##### Check for financial solvency
 Starting condition: Message including customer information (Name, Address, Birthdate) as well as amount of money
 Result: Positive or negative solvency check.
 Process: Using several interfaces, relevant data for the solvency check will be received.
 During the consolidation process, decision on the solvency will be based on a predefined ruleset and fed back to the main process.
 ##### Query stock of machine elements
-Starting condition: The processor will receive the order message after initial payment was completed Result:Required machine elements will be ordered if necessary or reserved for production
+Starting condition: The processor will receive the carOrder message after initial payment was completed Result:Required machine elements will be ordered if necessary or reserved for production
 Process: The information on the product ordered is extracted from the message and the database is queried for required parts in the production table.
 Availability of parts is checked in the database.
 If not enough parts are available, the ordering system is messaged.
-Otherwise, the production process is notified that production of the order can start right away..
+Otherwise, the production process is notified that production of the carOrder can start right away..
 ##### Order Elements
 Starting condition: Receive message containing missing parts
 Result: Missing parts are ordered and production can be scheduled according to scheduled delivery date
 Process: Extract information on required parts, notify production facility using a SOAP interface, retrieve information on scheduled delivery date.
 Forward information to plan production processor.
 ##### Plan Production
-Starting conditions: Processor receives message containing the exact order.
+Starting conditions: Processor receives message containing the exact carOrder.
 All machine elements have been reserved for production prior to message dispatch.
 Result: Production process is scheduled.
-Finalize order node will be notified once production is completed
+Finalize carOrder node will be notified once production is completed
-Process: Extract order information.
+Process: Extract carOrder information.
 Schedule machine time using a FIFO approach.
-Send expected delivery date to finalize order node.
+Send expected delivery date to finalize carOrder node.
 ##### Finalize Order
-Starting condition: Production finished an order
+Starting condition: Production finished an carOrder
 Result: Payment will be requested.
-If successful, order will be dispatched
+If successful, carOrder will be dispatched
 Process: Information on finished orders is received from production planning node.
-Payment will be requested using SOAP interface of invoice department.If successful, order will be dispatched.
+Payment will be requested using SOAP interface of invoice department.If successful, carOrder will be dispatched.
 ##### Inform customer
 Starting condition: Any component sends a message to the processor consisting of message body and receiver.
 Result: Consumer will receive an email consisting of the relevant mail.